 How it helps: This rotation increases upper back mobility, helping promote better posture and support for your diaphragm, which puts pressure on your floor every time you breathe.

-Start on all fours, looking down at the floor with your hand near your ear (like you're doing the sprinkler.
-Dope moves, btw).
-Point your elbow away from you out to the side.
+Start on all fours, looking down at the floor with a flat back and engaged core.
+Lift your right hand to your ear, pointing your elbow away from your body and out to the side.

-Start to turn your arm up towards the ceiling and let your eyes and head follow.
+Turn your arm up towards the ceiling and let your eyes and head follow.
 Finish with the elbow crossing your body, directed toward the hip.
-The rotation should come from the thoracic spine (where your bra line is) and not your low back and hips.
+The rotation should come from the thoracic spine (where your bra line is), rather than your low back and hips.
 Inhale on your way up, exhale on your way down.
-1 set of 10, each side.
+Complete one set of 10 on each side.

-Your head should look forward.
-Exhale as you pull up and back, inhale as you bring your arms back down.
-3 sets of 12 reps.
+Your head should look forward to ensure proper spinal alignment.
+Exhale as you pull up and back, and inhale as you bring your arms back down.
+Try three sets of 12 reps regularly.

 Posted: Wed, Jul 31, 2019